 July 2016 – February 2019 ・ Pittsburgh, Pa.

-After envying the work of Billy Penn, I jumped at the chance to build Spirited Media’s second local news site and launched The Incline on Sept.
+After admiring the work of Billy Penn, I was recruited to build Spirited Media’s second local news site and launched The Incline on Sept.
 13, 2016.

 I worked a lot.